Ran100w/pdsnd_github/README.md

 washington.csv

 ### work on Bikeshare
-In this project, i will make use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington. i will write code to import the data and answer interesting questions about it by computing descriptive statistics. i will also write a script that takes in raw input to create an interactive experience in the terminal to present these statistics!!
+what i will do in this project, i will make use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington. i will write code to import the data and answer interesting questions about it by computing descriptive statistics. i will also write a script that takes in raw input to create an interactive experience in the terminal to present these statistics!!

+### changes
+small changes in the written text